SethRobinson/aitools_server/README.md

 **Note:**  This repository was deleted and replaced with the [AUTOMATIC1111/stable-diffusion-webui](github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs) fork Sept 19th 2022, specific missing features that I need are folded into it.
 Previously I had written my own custom server but that was like, too much work man

-# Last update March 6th, 2024, recent changes:
+# Last update August 4th, 2024, recent changes:

 * (merged with latest auto1111 stuff)
-* Versioned to 0.48
+* Versioned to 0.49
-- Note - Auto1111's latest merge now causes us to requires Python 3.10+, I had to do "conda install python=3.10" to fix a "TypeError: unsupported operand type(s) for |: 'type' and 'NoneType'" error.
-Also, I had to do "pip install wget".

 ## Installation and Running (modified from [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki) docs)
 Make sure the required [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) are met and follow the instructions available for both [NVidia](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-NVidia-GPUs) (recommended) and [AMD](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs) GPUs.